ssuryanarayanan/Qi-Docs/docs/QiStreamBehaviors.md

 1. Case Insensitive
 2. Allows spaces
 3. Cannot start with two underscores ("__")
+4. Cannot contain slash characters ("/" and "\")
-4. Maximum of 260 characters
+5. Maximum of 260 characters

 Stream behavior objects are always referenced by the *Id* property.
 A stream can be changed to use a different stream behavior or the stream behavior itself can be changed after it is created/configured.